AseelHamamreh/Growth-mindset/code4/class-06.md

 - can be only abstract methods in the Java interface, not method body.
 - can contain only constants, method signatures, default methods, static methods, and nested types.
 - can only be implemented by classes or extended by other interfaces.
-- onece the interface is defined; any number of classes can be implemented and the class can implement any number of interfaces unlike the inheritance.
+- once the interface is defined; any number of classes can be implemented and the class can implement any number of interfaces unlike the inheritance.

-###### benifits of Interfaces:
+###### benefits of Interfaces:
 1. It is used to achieve abstraction.
 2. By interface, we can support the functionality of multiple inheritance.
 3. It can be used to achieve loose coupling.